Stefania1029/Stefania1029/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on robot
+- 🔭 I’m currently working on a robot
 - 🌱 I’m currently learning cook my own meals
 - 👯 I’m looking to collaborate on Nike
 - 💬 Ask me about shoes